sora-xor/sora-docs/src/on-ramp.md

 1. First, copy the wallet address of your Hosted wallet (a 9 digit number).

-2. Then choose `Primary`/`My Wallet` on the top left
+2. Then choose `Primary`/`My Wallet` on the top left.

-3. Click on `Send Payment`
+3. Click on `Send Payment`.

-4. Choose `Wallet - Wallet transfer`
+4. Choose `Wallet - Wallet transfer`.

-5. Enter your password (and 2FA if enabled)
+5. Enter your password (and 2FA if enabled).

-6. Paste the Hosted Wallet address (the name of your hosted wallet should appear)
+6. Paste the Hosted Wallet address (the name of your hosted wallet should appear).

-7. Chose EUR and the appropriate amount
+7. Chose EUR and the appropriate amount.

-8. Confirm
+8. Confirm.

-9. After confirmation, funds should appear in your Hosted Wallet in a matter of seconds
+9. After confirmation, funds should appear in your Hosted Wallet in a matter of seconds.

 Take a look at the [detailed
 description](https://support.gatehub.net/hc/en-us/articles/360021425613-Send-cryptocurrencies-from-your-wallet)